kunal51107/speculative-decoding-engine/README.md

 ## What This Is (30-Second Pitch)

-**The Problem:** LLMs generate text slowly—one token at a time, loading billions of parameters for each word.
+**The Problem:** LLMs generate text slowly one token at a time, loading billions of parameters for each word.

 **My Solution:** Use a tiny model to guess 4 tokens, then verify all 4 in parallel with the big model.